mieweb/indexedcp/README.md

-# IndexedCP
+# indexedcp

-**IndexedCP** is a Node.js library and CLI toolset for secure, efficient, and resumable file transfer.
+**indexedcp** is a Node.js library and CLI toolset for secure, efficient, and resumable file transfer.
 It uses IndexedDB on the client side as a buffer for streaming data, enabling robust uploads with offline and resumable support.
 The server receives file chunks and appends them directly to disk—no IndexedDB required on the server.

 ---